desktop/desktop/docs/technical/editor-integration.md

  - [Visual Studio Code](https://code.visualstudio.com/)
  - [Sublime Text](https://www.sublimetext.com/)

-They're registered in an enum near the top of the file:
+These are defined in an enum at the top of the file:

 ```ts
 export enum ExternalEditor {